qd-qd/sdk-tutorials/onboarding/chapter-2/5-section-5.md

 ## The objectives of Cosmos

 The story of blockchain is one of evolution.
 Initial public, general-purpose blockchains were, taken as a whole, an explosive success, but did not always appeal to the need for privacy in certain industries, so a push towards private, or managed, chains followed.
 This was envisioned to make blockchain technology more attractive to private business enterprises.

 Now the ongoing quest for complex decentralized applications (dApps) demands a more flexible development environment than can be achieved by forking and recoding existing chains.
+Dividing a single blockchain's network resources between multiple dApps potentially impedes them all; so does being constrained by the general governance rules of that chain, regardless of the needs and characteristics of the dApps themselves.

 This is where Cosmos steps in.

 The founding **vision** of Cosmos is to provide an easy development environment for blockchain technology.
 Cosmos wants to address the main issues of previous blockchain projects and provide interoperability between chains to foster an **internet of blockchains** of purpose-built, or application-specific, blockchains tailored to the necessities of particular use cases and applications to coexist.